NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 "lint" and also enforces the standard Python coding style, `PEP8 <https://www.python.org/dev/peps/pep-0008/?#introduction>`_.
 Enforcing consistent style helps projects stay easy to read and maintain as they grow.
+While not all projects strictly enfore PEP8, we generally recommend it.

 .. code-block:: bash